 E-Verify uses information from the Form I-9.
 There are some key differences in requirements between E-Verify and Form I-9.

-Form I-9 requirements
+E-Verify requirements | Form I-9 requirements |

-Participation is voluntary for most employers
+Participation is voluntary for most employers | Mandatory for all employees to complete |

-The employee does not need to have an SSN to complete the form
+The employee’s SSN is required to submit an E-Verify case | The employee does not need to have an SSN to complete the form |

-Identitification document is not required to include a photo from List B
+Identitification document must include a photo from List B | Identitification document is not required to include a photo from List B |

-CAN’T be used to reverify employee work authorization due to expired documents
+CAN’T be used to reverify employee work authorization due to expired documents | Must be used to reverify expired employment authorization |

 DHS approved alternative procedure